Pál Dárdai

-Pál Dárdai (born 16 March 1976) is a Hungarian retired footballer who played mainly as a defensive midfielder.
+Pál Dárdai (born 16 March 1976) is a Hungarian former footballer who played mainly as a defensive midfielder.
 He was most recently the head coach of 2.
 Bundesliga club Hertha BSC.

 In a 20-year professional career, he played for over a decade with the same club, Hertha BSC, in Germany.
 With 286 Bundesliga appearances, he is the club's most capped player.
 Dárdai gained 61 caps for the Hungary national team in 12 years, scoring five goals.
 He also worked as the country's manager.

 Club career

 Hungary

 Born in Pécs, Dárdai began his professional career with local Pécsi Mecsek FC, moving in January 1996 to Budapesti VSC.
 He helped his new club finish second in both the league and cup.